Favorite Martin Boyce scoops UK's Turner Prize

 Damien Hirst was presented with the prize in 1995 for a pickled cow, and in 2001 an empty room with a light that switched on and off clinched the prize for Martin Creed.

-But the lack of controversy this year did not dampen public interest in the exhibition of works by the four shortlisted artists and a nearly naked man in a pink tutu leapt on stage during the proceedings providing a brief moment of hilarity.
+But the lack of controversy this year did not dampen public interest in the exhibition of works by the four shortlisted artists.

 More than 100,000 people have visited the show at the BALTIC since it opened in October -- already double the number that saw the exhibition at the Tate in London last year.